Degrees

 Secondary Teacher Certification

-Department of Chemistry and Biochemistry majors desiring secondary teacher certification should consult with the Department of Teaching, Learning, and Curriculum of the School of Education as early in their program as possible.
+Certification is coordinated through the Department of Teaching, Learning, and Curriculum of the School of Education.
+Department of Chemistry and Biochemistry majors desiring secondary teacher certification in chemistry should consult with this department as early in their program as possible.